 A Short History

 Cartago was founded in 1563 as the first establishment in Costa Rica and was even granted a coat of arms by King Philip II of Spain.
 The city sits at the base of Irazu Volcano which makes the surrounding soil incredibly rich and fertile.
-Although advantageous for growing crops, the volcano has also caused great damage to the city, even destroying the first basilica and other buildings.
+Although advantageous for growing crops, the volcano has also caused great damage, even destroying the first basilica and other buildings.

 Yearly August Pilgrimage